 The auxiliary function of the ENFP is their Fi (introverted feeling) this is where the ENFP processes their emotions and inner beliefs.
-This is often what causes the ENFP to have rather firm inner morals, ones which they believe in adhering to.
+This is often what causes the ENFP to have rather firm inner morals, ones to which they believe in adhering to.
 ENFPs also develop a strong sense of self as they mature their Fi, and work to understand their own needs and desires.
 This helps the ENFP become more confident, knowing their own choices and what they believe is right.
 They care about making the right decisions and believe in always following their moral code.
-While ENFPs might be fun and playful people, they still care about doing what they believe is right even if people don’t always recognize this about them.
+While ENFPs might be fun and playful people, they still care about doing what they believe is right, even if people don’t always recognize this about them.

 The tertiary function of the ENFP is their Te, which often aids the ENFP in remembering facts and information well.
 They can pick up on many different details and often catalog this information in their mind for a long time.
-This helps the ENFP when it comes to problem solving and makes them great at remembering little facts which they deem important.
-It also helps the ENFP remember certain facts which they might consider useless, but in truth this information is not useless at all.
-It helps them problem solve in many situations and figure out the best way to accomplish their goals.
+This helps the ENFP when it comes to problem-solving and makes them great at remembering little facts which they deem important.
+It also helps the ENFP remember certain facts which they might consider useless, but in truth, this information is not useless at all.
+It helps them problem-solve in many situations and figure out the best way to accomplish their goals.

 ENFP in Their Shadow